 Allow saving password hash using fingerprint:Generate an AES-256 GCM key in the Android Keystore (protected by fingerprint authentication), then use it to encrypt the volume password hash and store it to the DroidFS internal storage.
 This require Android v6.0+.
 If your device is not encrypted, extracting the encryption key with physical access may be possible.

-You can download the latest version in the Releases section.
-All APKs from v1.3.0 are signed with my PGP key available on keyservers:
+APKs available here are signed with my PGP key available on keyservers:

 Hardcore Sushi <firstname.lastname@example.org>